 How Argumentree supports consensus decision making

 Consensus is often confused with two neighbours.
-Majority voting lets a numerical majority decide even over strong minority objections; consent asks only that no one has a paramount objection — a lower bar than full consensus (see our guide on consent vs consensus).
+Majority voting lets a numerical majority decide even over strong minority objections; consent asks only that no one has a paramount objection — a lower bar than full consensus.
 Whichever rule a group uses, the hard part is the same: understanding the objections and seeing where support actually stands.
 That is what Argumentree makes visible:

 Surface objections as structured arguments